Time Derivatives of Weak Values: Finite-difference approximations

 Again, the pre-selected state $|\p(0)\rangle$ is prepared at $t=0$.
 But, the same post-selected state $\langle \egf|$ is evaluated at $t=t_L+t_R$ in the first weak value and at $t=t_L$ in the second.
 Now, as indicated in Fig.~\ref{f0}(e), the weak value $\BW\big(\opO,t_L,0\big||\evf\rangle,|\p\rangle \big)$ with $t_R=0$ provides information on what \textit{is} the property of the quantum system (linked to $\opO$) at the time the system \textit{is} pre-selected in $|\p \rangle$, while $\BW\big(\opO,t_L,t_R\big||\evf\rangle,|\p\rangle \big)$ provides such information at a time interval $t_R$ after the system \textit{was} pre-selected in $|\p \rangle$.
 For example, we can expect $\BW\big(\opx,t_L,t_R\big||\evf\rangle,|\p\rangle \big) >\BW\big(\opx,t_L,0\big||\evf\rangle,|\p\rangle \big)$ for a quantum system with positive velocity.
 Again, both weak values are gauge invariant and observable in the laboratory (as long as conditions \textbf{C1}, \textbf{C2}, and \textbf{C3} are satisfied).
 In Appendix~\ref{ap5b}, it is shown that FDRHD becomes equal to RHD when condition \textbf{C5} is satisfied.

-As mentioned in the introduction to this section, when conditions \textbf{C4} and \textbf{C5} are not satisfied, the LHD and RHD are gauge dependent, while the FDLHD and FDRHD remain gauge independent.
-The mathematical reason for this difference lies in the elements involved in their respective inner products.
+As mentioned in the introduction to this section, when conditions \textbf{C4} and \textbf{C5} are not satisfied, the LHD and RHD are gauge dependent, whereas the FDLHD and FDRHD remain gauge independent.
+The physical reason, as explained earlier, is that the former involve operations in the Hilbert space, while the latter are defined in the laboratory frame.
+The mathematical distinction can be identified in the elements involved in their respective inner products.

 By construction, the inner products required for evaluating the FDLHD involve the same inner products needed to evaluate a weak value in \eqref{ewv}.
-Thus, the elements to compute such inner products are the pre- and post-selected states, the $\opO$ operator, and the time-evolution operators $\opUt{t_L}$ and $\opUt{t_R}$.
+Thus, the relevant elements are the pre- and post-selected states, the $\opO$ operator, and the time-evolution operators $\opUt{t_L}$ and $\opUt{t_R}$.
 In contrast, the evaluation of the inner products in the LHD in \eqref{LHD} involves the same states and $\opO$ operator but, apart from the time-evolution operators, it also involves explicitly the Hamiltonian operator $\opH$.
 This Hamiltonian operator depends on $\partial \gx/\partial t$, as shown in \eqref{hamig}.
-It is this dependence on $\partial \gx/\partial t$ that leads to the gauge-dependence of the inner products involving the Hamiltonian (for the same reason, the Hamiltonian has gauge-dependent expectation values as seen in Table~\ref{table}).

-The reader can argue that the time-evolution operators $\opUt{t_L}$ and $\opUt{t_R}$ in FDLHD also depend on $\opH$—which itself includes $\partial \gx/\partial t$— as seen in \eqref{utg}.
+It is this dependence on $\partial \gx/\partial t$ that leads to the gauge-dependence of the inner products involving the Hamiltonian \footnote{The reader can argue that the time-evolution operators $\opUt{t_L}$ and $\opUt{t_R}$ in FDLHD also depend on $\opH$—which itself includes $\partial \gx/\partial t$— as seen in \eqref{utg}.
 However, the time integral in \eqref{utg} transforms $\partial \gx/\partial t$ into a gauge function $\gx$ (without its time derivative).
-The final dependence of $\opUt{t_L}$ and $\opUt{t_R}$ on $g(\egx,t_L)$ or $g(\egx,t_R)$ in the inner products of FDLHD is unproblematic, as demonstrated in Appendix~\ref{ap4b} (the same happens to FDRHD as shown in Appendix~\ref{ap5b}).
+The final dependence of $\opUt{t_L}$ and $\opUt{t_R}$ on $g(\egx,t_L)$ or $g(\egx,t_R)$ in the inner products of FDLHD is unproblematic, as demonstrated in Appendix~F. The same happens to FDRHD as shown in Appendix~G.} (for the same reason, the Hamiltonian has gauge-dependent expectation values as seen in Table~\ref{table}).
+In simple terms, the FDLHD in \eqref{FDLHD} can be obtained in the laboratory when $t_L$ is small (but not in the limit $t_L\to0$).
+Thus, it always involves $\opUt{t_L}$ and $\opUt{t_R}$ with finite $t_L$ and $t_R$, whose inner products remain gauge invariant.
+However, defining the LHD in \eqref{LHD} requires taking the limit $t_L\to0$, which implies dealing with the inner products that explicitly depend on $\opH$, making them gauge dependent when condition \textbf{C4} is not satisfied.
+The same reasoning applies to the FDRHD and RHD.